 CHESTNUT TRADITIONS AND CUSTOMS

-Throughout the chestnut regions of Europe, the end of chestnut harvest was celebrated with a large banquet with much food and wine.
+Throughout the chestnut regions of Europe, the end of chestnut harvest was celebrated with a large banquet with food and wine.
 This is similar to our Thanksgiving harvest celebration in America.
-All Saints Day (1 November) is a Catholic holiday and celebrated by eating chestnuts and drinking new wine in Italy and Spain.
+All Saints Day (November 1) is a Catholic holiday and celebrated by eating chestnuts and drinking new wine in Italy and Spain.
 The tradition was to play music at night for the dead and to ring the bells at dawn.
-Other similar traditions in which chestnuts are eaten include the Festival of St. Martin (11 November) throughout Europe, and Guy Fawkes Night (5 November) in England.
+Other similar traditions in which chestnuts are eaten include the Festival of St. Martin (November 11) throughout Europe, and Guy Fawkes Night (November 5) in England.

-At Christmas, chestnuts are traditional food, and candied chestnuts (Marron Glace) were given as gifts by the royalty.
-Chestnuts were one of the 13 foods offered baby Jesus, and on Christmas Eve, chestnuts are traditionally left out for Jesus to taste while people were in church.
+At Christmas, chestnuts are traditional food, and candied chestnuts (Marron Glace) were given by the royalty as gifts.
+Chestnuts were one of the 13 foods offered to baby Jesus, and on Christmas Eve chestnuts are traditionally left out for Jesus to taste while people were in church.
 Chestnuts were considered a valuable gift for the holidays.

-In Japan, chestnuts were eaten for good luck in battles in war and when fighting with disease.
+In Japan, chestnuts were eaten for good luck in battles in war and when fighting disease.

 The chestnut roaster on the street on a cold winter day was like the ice cream vendor to children.

-Throughout Europe, many cities and towns derive their name from chestnut – La Castaneda, Castanero, Castaneras, Castanar, Castano, San Martin de Castanar, Kastanis, Kastanea, and on and on.
+Throughout Europe, many cities and towns derive their name from chestnut – La Castaneda, Castanero, Castaneras, Castanar, Castano, San Martin de Castanar, Kastanis, Kastanea, and so on.
 In America, Chestnut Hill is a common place name, as is Chestnut Street.